 The national curriculum is followed, and where possible topics are embedded into the term’s themes.

 Each pupil has ten key performance indicators written in their science books, which show the steps for success for their year group.

 Experimental techniques are developed throughout the school with a framework of what is expected in each year group, with reference to ‘Working scientifically’

 SEND children are encouraged to explore and investigate practically and usually work in mixed ability groups.
 Their understanding is often recorded through drawings, photographs and discussion.

 Laminated Fair Test planning, doing and evaluating sheets are used to foster growing independence in investigations

 Whole school science days, with links to Bishop’s High School, encourage a love and understanding of science and raise its profile throughout the school.

-Children, from SEN to high attainers, have developed a love of science and eagerness to observe and question the world.
+Children, from SEN to high attainers, have developed a love of science and an eagerness to observe and question the world.
 This has been inspired by imaginative science lessons and whole school science days.
 A year 3 pupil said " Science really stretches your thinking.
 It's cool to find out what happens!"
 An SEN pupil commented "It's crazy.
 I love doing stuff like making loud and quiet noises with balloons"

 They have learnt to communicate using appropriate scientific language.
 As they progress through the school they can use scientific investigations to learn about our world and increasingly use graphs and tables to show their results.
 They can make conclusions and discuss ways in which their experiments could be improved.